lorella17/SkillNtrade/README.md

 -post your needs or what you are looking for
 Users are connected via email notification once they've found a skill they are looking for or post they are interested in assisting.
-We used sequelize, handlebars, express, body-parser, express-handlebars, moment and myql.
+We used sequelize, handlebars, express, body-parser, express-handlebars, moment and myql. once forms are submitted last 10 entries will display on page others will be on db and can be retrieved by user searching